FlamingLeo/MolSim/README.md

 -h           : Prints out a help message.
 Doesn't perform any simulation.
 ```

-The generated output for use with programs such as [ParaView](https://www.paraview.org/) will be located in the respective subdirectory of the `build/src` folder (e.g. `build/src/vtk` for VTK output).
+The generated output for use with programs such as [ParaView](https://www.paraview.org/) will be located in the respective `vtk` or `xyz` subdirectory from which the program executable was called (i.e. if the program was called from `build/src` with VTK output, the output will be in `build/src/vtk`)

 ### Test Instructions